mohittalwar/template/README.md

 - `LICENSE`: License for the project.
 - `README.md`: Project description and instructions.
 - `render.yaml`: Deployment configuration for Render.
-- `requirements.txt`: List of dependencies.
-- `setup.py`: Script for installing the package.
+- `setup.py`: Script for installing the package and its depedencies.

 ## Usage